kapawlak/128A_Remote/Site/lab0.md

 # The Phyphox App

-:::Figure:Figure
+:::Figure:RFigure
 ![The Phyphox Phone App in the iOS store](imgs/phyphox.png)
 :::

-In this intro lab, we will learn how to use the phyphox app to take useful data.
+In this intro lab, [google](google.com) we will learn how to use the phyphox app to take useful data.
 You can download the app from their [website](https://phyphox.org/).

 Phyphox allows you to use the sensors in your phone to measure quantities such as frequency, acceleration, magnetic fields, etc. Data can be exported in many common formats for later analysis.